aevatarAI/aevatar-workshop/README.md

 ## 2. Using the Web Interface

 After running `quickstart.sh`, visit [http://localhost:5000](http://localhost:5000) (should open automatically).

+> **All demo instructions and usage tips are now shown directly in the web interface.
+You do not need to refer to this README for running or understanding the demos.**

 The web interface allows you to:
 - Select and run any of the provided demos (EventHandlerDemo, MultiGAgentDemo, RouterDemo, YourOwnDemo)
 - Input parameters (e.g. greeting for EventHandlerDemo)
 - View real-time logs for both Host and Client (with manual refresh)